 .
 Even though it's of a different genre than the more famous Shining Force

 games, there was a follow-up game in the same genre: Shining the Holy Ark

 The action is also first person in pseudo 3D, much like the dungeons games like Arcana

 and the first Phantasy Star

 - Anti-Hero: Pyra is described as such.

-- Badass Damsel: Princess Jessa may need to be rescued, but can deliver bone-shattering kicks while in your party.
+- Badass Princess: Princess Jessa may need to be rescued, but can deliver bone-shattering kicks while in your party.